drpicox/david-rodenas.com/_notes/data-mapper.md

 ```

 In this case it is assumed that your
-production environemtn has a PostgreSQL
+production environment has a PostgreSQL
 and your development environment uses
 a SQLite.